Algorithms for Competitive Division of Chores: Concluding remarks

 Our main contribution is the new approach for computing competitive allocations for economies, where the set of competitive allocations may be disconnected.

 Several directions remain open.
-First, it is not known whether one {\fed competitive allocation of chores} can be computed in polynomial time {\fed if neither $n$ nor $m$ are fixed.} Second, we have seen that for economies with chores, computing all competitive utility profiles is not harder than computing the Pareto frontier.
-This could be an example of a general effect and we expect that the algorithm extends to other division problems, where the Pareto frontier can be computed in polynomial time.
+First, whether one { competitive allocation of chores} can be computed in polynomial time {if neither $n$ nor $m$ are fixed remains unknown.} Second, we have seen that computing all competitive utility profiles is not harder for economies with chores than computing the Pareto frontier.
+This could be an example of a general effect, and we expect that {our approach} extends to other division problems where the Pareto frontier can be computed in polynomial time.

-\textbf{Mixed Problems}. {\fed Extension of our approach to the case of goods is straightforward and is simpler, both conceptually and in implementation than existing algorithms.}

-{\fed We expect that our approach generalizes to mixed problems (with goods and chores) as well.}
+\textbf{Mixed Problems}. { The extension of our approach to the case of goods is straightforward and simpler, conceptually and in implementation, than existing algorithms.} We expect that our approach also generalizes to mixed problems with goods and chores.

-\textbf{Fair Assignment.} In the fair assignment problem, the set of feasible allocations is restricted to those that satisfy an additional ``lottery'' constraint: for any agent {\fed $i\in [n]$ we have $\sum_{j\in [m]} z_{i,j}=\frac{m}{n}$ (for $n=m$ this means that each agent $i$ receives a lottery on $[m]$).} The competitive rule for fair assignment was studied by~\cite{HZ} and almost forty years later, the first algorithm was proposed {\fed in~\cite{Tardos} with the same performance as our algorithm for chores (polynomial in $n$ for fixed $m$ and in $m$ for fixed $n$).}

-{\fed The algorithm of~\cite{Tardos} is based on the ``black-box'' of the cell enumeration technique, while our approach could plausibly give an alternative explicit construction.}
+\textbf{Fair Assignment and {constrained economies.}} In the fair assignment problem, the set of feasible allocations is restricted to those that satisfy an additional ``lottery'' constraint: for any agent { $i\in [n]$ we have $\sum_{j\in [m]} z_{i,j}={m}/{n}$ (for $n=m$ this means that each agent $i$ receives a lottery on $[m]$).} The competitive rule for fair assignment was studied by~\cite{HZ}, and almost forty years later, the first algorithm was proposed { in~\cite{Tardos} with the same performance as our algorithm for chores (polynomial in $n$ for fixed $m$ and in $m$ for fixed $n$).} {The algorithm of~\cite{Tardos} is based on the black box of the cell enumeration technique, while our approach could plausibly give an alternative explicit construction.}

-\textbf{Other Constrained Economies.} {\fed An economy with chores can be reduced to a constrained economy with goods~\cite{BMSY17}: for each chore $j$ introduce an auxiliary good $\overline{j}=$``not doing $j$''; then there are $n-1$ units of $\overline{j}$ while no agent can consume more than one unit.
-This suggests that our approach may be applicable to computing the competitive rule in other constrained economies.}

-{\fed For example,} agents may have individual caps on consumption of a particular item $z_{i,j}\leq C_{i,j}$ or may have caps on total consumption $\sum_{j\in [m]} z_{i,j}\leq C_i$.
-Computing competitive allocations in these settings is an open problem, which perhaps can be attacked using our approach.
-The main question is: can we compute the Pareto frontier in polynomial time for these constrained problems like we do in Section~\ref{sect_compute_Pareto}?
+{More generally, agents may have individual caps on the consumption of an item $z_{i,j}\leq C_{i,j}$ or have caps on total consumption $\sum_{j\in [m]} z_{i,j}\leq C_i$.
+Computing competitive allocations in these constrained economies is an open problem, which perhaps can be attacked using our approach.
+The main question is whether, in these settings, there is a polynomial algorithm enumerating faces of the Pareto frontier as in Section~\ref{sect_compute_Pareto}.}